Compaq Portable series

-Compaq's first computers' form factors were portable, also called "luggables", and then "lunchbox computers", and together constituted the Compaq Portable series.
+The Compaq Portable series was a series of portable computers that comprised Compaq Computer Corporation's first products.
+Initial entries in the series sported the "luggable" form factor; late entries were smaller and were termed "lunchbox computers".
 These computers measured approximately 16 in deep, 8 in tall, and approximately 20 in wide.
-As the products evolved, laptops and notebooks were created offing a new level of portability that caused the market to explode.
+As the products evolved, laptops and notebooks were created offering a new level of portability that caused the market to explode.

-Some of the portables, the Portable and Portable II, had CRT monitors, while later the Portable III and the Portable 386) had flat, monochrome, usually amber, plasma displays.
+Some of the portables, such as the original Portable and the Portable II, had CRT monitors, while later the Portable III and the Portable 386) had flat, monochrome, usually amber, plasma displays.
 The portables came/could come with internal hard disk drives on 0.5" shock mount springs; diskette drives, usually 5-1/4" double- or quadruple-density drives; batteries; and/or a dual-ISA expansion chassis, about one full-drive-height wide.
 Note this was before the term "ISA" became a standard.
 The Compaq Portable 486 included mono and color LCD screens and were battery powered.